 Acquiring isn’t the only option, of course.
 There’s also the opportunity to merge with other businesses.
 It’s important, however, to discuss any potential merger with all stakeholders in your business, including mentors, professional associations, customers, and staff.

 Segment Your Market

 Often companies hit a wall when they fail to segment their markets effectively.
 Segmenting a market means identifying groups of consumers with different characteristics and different needs.
-Narrowing down your customers in this way enables you to better target your advertising and design products that fulfill their criteria.
+Narrowing down your customers in this way enables you to better target your advertising and design products that fulfil their criteria.
 Often, as part of your research, you’ll find that certain segments are underserved by the industry as a whole.
 It’s these people you want to target to take your business to the next level.